McKCam/Minesweeper/README.md

 # Minesweeper
-Class Project where I implemented the Minesweeper interface using JavaFX. <br />
+Class project where I implemented the Minesweeper game interface using JavaFX. <br />

 Below are screenshots of the game screens. <br />